 If you travel frequently, also note that Chase Ultimate Rewards® lets you transfer points 1:1 to popular airline and hotel partners such as Marriott Rewards, World of Hyatt, IHG Rewards, British Airways, JetBlue, Air France / Flying Blue, Southwest Airlines, and United MileagePlus.

 If you’re looking to earn an initial rush of points on your holiday spending, you’ll love the fact that the Chase Sapphire Preferred® Card offers their best offer yet!
-Earn 100,000 bonus points after you use it for $4,000 in spending within three months of account opening.
-That's $1,250 toward travel when you redeem through Chase Ultimate Rewards®.
-You’ll also earn 2X points on dining at restaurants including eligible delivery services, takeout and dining out and travel & 1 point per dollar spent on all other purchases.
-Get more value when you redeem for airfare, hotels, car rentals and cruises through Chase Ultimate Rewards.
-This card does charge a $95 annual fee.
+Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That's $750 when you redeem through Chase Ultimate Rewards®.
+Enjoy benefits such as a $50 annual Ultimate Rewards Hotel Credit, 5x on travel purchased through Chase Ultimate Rewards®, 3x on dining and 2x on all other travel purchases, plus more.

 Capital One® Savor® Cash Rewards Credit Card